Stop Shipping Laptops: The Hidden Bottleneck in Scaling Regulated Workforces

 • Data-in-cloud security

-It is about enabling regulated access at scale.
+The goal is not simply remote work enablement.
+It is regulated access at enterprise scale.

 The Real Question CIOs Should Be Asking

-“Why does productivity still depend on hardware at all?”
+“Why should productivity depend on hardware at all?”

 Closing Perspective

-If your onboarding process still starts with procurement and ends with tracking numbers, you are solving a modern workforce problem with a legacy control model.
+If onboarding still begins with procurement and ends with tracking numbers, organizations are addressing a modern workforce challenge with a legacy control model.

-The infrastructure that wins in regulated industries will not be the one that locks devices down hardest.
+The infrastructure that succeeds in regulated industries will not simply secure devices more aggressively.
+It will reduce the role of devices altogether.

-The question is not whether browser-delivered desktops work.
+The real question is not whether browser-delivered desktops work.

-The question is how long enterprises can afford to pretend laptops are still the safest place to execute regulated work.
+It is how long enterprises can afford to rely on laptops as the primary control point for regulated work.